lava2006/DevOps-Learning/Docker/Docker Basics.md

 - **Consistency:** Run apps identically across local, test, and production environments.
 - **Isolation:** Sandbox environments prevent inter-app conflicts.
 - **Efficiency:** Lightweight resource usage, fast startup.
-- **Scalability:** Easily replicate and scale applications using orchestration tools like Docker Compose and Docker Swarm.[6][2]
+- **Scalability:** Easily replicate and scale applications using orchestration tools like Docker Compose and Docker Swarm.

-***

-This table organizes the foundational Docker concepts and explains the roles they play in building, running, and managing containers effectively.
+**This table organizes the foundational Docker concepts and explains the roles they play in building, running, and managing containers effectively.**

 ***